pdfinn/sgpt/README.md

 # StreamGPT
 StreamGPT (sgpt) is a command-line tool to interact with OpenAI's API.
 It reads user input from standard input and sends it to the GPT model to generate a response based on the given instruction.
-It writes these responses to standard output.  `sgpt` is intended for intended for integration with toolchains.
+It writes these responses to standard output.  `sgpt` is intended for integration with toolchains.
 It can operate on an input stream.

 ## Features